Programs and Classes

 Private lessons with our certified instructors are available to members.
 Whether you are looking for a 2-hour refresher or a full blown “teach me to sail” course, we are happy to work with you to design individualized lessons.
 Lessons are scheduled by the hour and are available most days.
 Since lessons are based on staff availability, it is best to schedule early.

-• Beginner, Intermediate, and advanced Jib and Mainsail
+• advanced Jib and Mainsail

 • Laser lessons